Shrutirupa/myResearch/Ethereum-based-Smart-Contracts.md

 So, we will look into different kinds of vulnerabilities, a contract can be attacked by.

 1. Reentrancy Attack
    As the name suggests, this attack is possible when a malicious user or code is able to reenter the function continuously until and      unless either the ether is over or the gas is trained out.
+Here another terminology comes into picture which is a fallback function.
+A fallback function is triggered when the function signature does not match any of the available functions in a Solidity Contract.
+   So when a victim contract sends ether to an unknown address.
+This unknown address can be a malicious one.
+So, the attacker can construct a contract at an external address which has a malicious code in the fallback function, defined above.
+So, if the victim sends ethers to the malicious address, the malicoius code gets executed, the code is present in the fallback function. and hence the function is executed on victim contract.